Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Results and Discussion

 \subsection{Images}

-The NIRCam images of NGC 346 shown in Figure~\ref{fig:NGC346_JWST_3colour} reveal the complex filamentary structure of the NGC 346 arc, dominated by emission from warm dust and PAHs, together with the intermediate-age BS90 cluster \citep{Bica1995} just above the centre.
-The brightest red stars are located along dust ridges, in tips of warm dust lanes, in large sub-clusters within the centre NGC 346 arc, or in smaller clumps located along the arc and northeast perpendicular filament.
-The images show large variations in dust properties, overall morphology, and highlight feedback from the complex star formation history of the region.
-The impact of star formation and stellar feedback is revealed by the heating of the dust and fluorescing PAHs due to C-H bond stretching in the F335M band.
-This occurs on the edges of the arc structure illuminated by UV photons from massive stars compared to the surrounding T$\sim$ 600K dust seen in the F444W band.
-The filament perpendicular to the NGC 346 main body (to the northeast) extends further than what is seen in {\em HST} data and is brightest in the F335M band.
+We observed NGC 346 with {\em JWST}, using the Near Infrared Camera (NIRCam; \cite{Rieke2005}) F115W, F187N, F200W, F277W, F335M, and F444W filters.
+The NIRCam images of NGC 346 shown in Figure~\ref{fig:NGC346_JWST_3colour} reveal the complex filamentary structure of the NGC 346 main arc, dominated by emission from warm dust and PAHs, together with the intermediate-age BS90 cluster \citep{Bica1995} just above the centre.
+The brightest red stars are located along dust ridges, in tips of warm dust lanes, in large sub-clusters within the centre NGC 346 arc, or in smaller clumps located along the main arc and northeast perpendicular filament.
+The images show large variations in the dust morphology and highlight feedback from the complex star formation history of the region.
+The impact of star formation and stellar feedback is revealed by the heating of the dust and fluorescing PAHs due to C-H bond stretching in the F335M band \citep{Rodriguez2022, Dale2022, Sandstrom2023}.
+This occurs on the edges of the main arc structure illuminated by UV photons from massive stars compared to the surrounding T$\sim$ 600~K dust seen in the F444W band.
+The northeast filament perpendicular to the NGC 346 main body extends further than what is seen in {\em HST} data and is brightest in the F335M band.